thedudeguy/PHP-Minecraft-Query/README.md

 To connect to a server, Query must be activated on the minecraft server by setting `enable-query=true` in the server's server.properties.

+This script connects to the server over UDP.

 ## Examples

 ### As a Regular PHP Library: